Fall Harvest Salad With A Creamy Dressing

 Pinterest Hidden Image

-Embrace the season, and the cooler weather, with an irresistible autumn harvest salad.
-With crisp apples, tangy pomegranates, hearty root vegetables, and an array of other delightful textures and flavours, this salad is a perfect expression of this season’s abundance.
+Embrace the season, and the cooler weather, with this irresistible Fall Harvest Salad.
+With crisp, sweet apples, tangy pomegranates, roasted veggies, and an array of other seasonal ingredients and flavours, this salad is a perfect expression of autumn’s abundance.

 All the ingredients needed to make a fall harvest salad have been laid out across a table in various small coloured bowls.Pin

-• A mix of autumn/fall vegetables – Brussels sprouts, sweet potato, carrot, red onion.
+• A mix of fall/autumn vegetables – Brussels sprouts, sweet potatoes, carrot, red onion.
 Anything you like will work but do consider the colours.

-• Pomegranate – Adds a beautiful ruby red colour, and a hint of tanginess.
+• Pomegranate arils – adds a beautiful ruby red colour, and a hint of tanginess.

-• Walnuts and pumpkin seeds – or any other nut and seed combination of your choice.
-This gives crunch.
+• Walnuts and pumpkin seeds – to add crunch.
+Sunflower seeds are great too, or any other nut and seed combination of your choice.

-1. Make the dressing first by combining the yoghurt, tahini, lemon juice, garlic, and salt in a medium-sized bowl.
+1. Make the harvest salad dressing first by combining the yoghurt, tahini, lemon juice, garlic, and salt in a medium-sized bowl.
 Stir well then set aside.

-2. Preheat the oven to 180ºC/350ºF and line three baking trays with baking paper.
+2. Preheat the oven to 350ºF/180ºC and line three baking trays with parchment paper.

-3. Wash the rocket/arugula and place in the serving bowl then set aside
+3. Wash the arugula/rocket and place in a large serving bowl then set aside.

 4. De-seed the pomegranate and set aside the arils.

-5. Tip the walnuts and pumpkin seeds onto a baking tray, then set aside.
+5. Tip the walnuts and pumpkin seeds onto the first sheet pan lined with parchment paper, then set aside.

-6. Lay the prosciutto on the second baking tray, then also set aside.
+6. Lay the prosciutto on the second sheet pan, then also set aside (optional).

 7. Peel the red onion and cut into eight wedges then place in a bowl with 1 Tbsp olive oil and some salt.